ahmedelnaqa/WordPress/README.md

 **

-## Here is a list of WordPress snippets used in various plugins.
+## Here is a list of WordPress snippets used with various plugins.

 **